deadlyvipers/dojo_rules/introduction.md

-Hi there - I'm Nite
+Hi there - I'm Nite - Currently working on the JavaScript path on this free weekend!